dumberjs/dumberjs.github.io/bundling-overview.md

 ```

 > Note: `dumber` uses [`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader).
 This AMD module loader inherited many RequireJS features and APIs.
 The two examples above use standard RequireJS feature which `dumber-module-loader` supports.

+## No multi-verions of same npm package

+This is an important difference between `dumber` and the other bundlers. `dumber` didn't exactly follow Nodejs module resolution, it doesn't support multiple versions of same npm package.
+When there is a version conflict in some depended npm package, `dumber` simply bundles the top level `node_modules/a-npm-package/` version which is most common version in your app's dependencies tree.

+This simplified approach has both good and bad parts.
+* The good part is `dumber` doesn't have duplicated npm package.
+* The bad part is `dumber` doesn't support duplicated npm package.